rrivirr/rriv-cloud/README.md

 AWS is used sparingly.
 Its main purpose is to act as the guardian of our Vault root token.
 For this, we have some very basic infrastructure captured in Terraform as well, stored again in DigitalOcean statefiles.

-This diagram attempts to show where each piece of infrastructure lives, and where various resources retrieve data/access from.

 ![rriv network](docs/rriv-network.png)

+*This diagram shows where each piece of infrastructure lives, and where various resources retrieve data/access from.*

 ## How this repo is organized